dineshkori/warehouse-app/README.md

 ### 📂 Data Files

-[inventory.json](/src/data/inventory.json) & [products.json](/src/data/products.json) had to be copied to dist/data folder, for running this app properly as I am refering data from these file as sample load
+[inventory.json](/src/data/inventory.json) & [products.json](/src/data/products.json) had to be copied to dist/data folder, for running this app properly as I am referring data from these files as sample load

 - inventory.json: Contains article definitions with art_id, name, and stock.